OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 `URLSession` should be used for HTTP and HTTPS connections, instead of utilizing the Network framework directly.
 The class natively supports both URL schemes and is optimized for such connections.
 It requires less boilerplate code, reducing the propensity for errors and ensuring secure connections by default.
 The Network framework should only be used when there are low-level and/or advanced networking requirements.

-The official Apple documentation includes examples of using the Network Framework to [implement netcat](https://developer.apple.com/documentation/network/implementing_netcat_with_network_framework "Implementing netcat with Network Framework") and `URLSession` to [fetch website data into memory](https://developer.apple.com/documentation/foundation/url_loading_system/fetching_website_data_into_memory "Fetching Website Data into Memory").
+The official Apple documentation includes examples of using the Network framework to [implement netcat](https://developer.apple.com/documentation/network/implementing_netcat_with_network_framework "Implementing netcat with Network Framework") and `URLSession` to [fetch website data into memory](https://developer.apple.com/documentation/foundation/url_loading_system/fetching_website_data_into_memory "Fetching Website Data into Memory").

 ### App Transport Security (MSTG-NETWORK-2)